kyoung/trek/PMO.md

 ## Hotfix
 - Bugs
+    - [ ] AI can't drop out of the "move to position" state?
+    - [ ] Destroying a target somehow results in a "false" showing up in the scanned data feed from 'api/tactical/scan' ()
+    - [ ] Weakened shields don't seem to allow det scanning

     - undefined response object on con screen
     - ChoRe fails to get out of "Arrive" state
       - [TypeError undefined is not a function]